-Born 14 March 1963 in Madrid, Spain.
-He is married and has 3 children.
-Enjoys diving, swimming and cycling.
+Pedro Duque was born on 14 March 1963 in Madrid, Spain.
+He is married and has three children.
+Pedro enjoys diving, swimming and cycling.

-Graduated with a degree in Aeronautical Engineering from the Escuela Técnica Superior de Ingenieros Aeronáuticos, Universidad Politécnica, Madrid in 1986.
+Pedro graduated with a degree in Aeronautical Engineering from the Escuela Técnica Superior de Ingenieros Aeronáuticos at the Universidad Politécnica in Madrid in 1986.

 Spanish Academy of Engineering.

-Duque joined GMV (Grupo Mecánica del Vuelo) in 1986 and moved to ESA’s European Space Operations Center (ESOC) in Darmstadt, Germany, to give support to the Precise Orbit Determination Group.
-Until 1992, he worked on the development of models for orbit determination, algorithms and implementation of orbit computation software.
-He was also part of the Flight Control Team for ESA’s ERS-1 satellite and EURECA, the European Retrievable Carrier.
+Pedro joined the Grupo Mecánica del Vuelo in 1986 and worked at ESA’s European Space Operations Centre in Darmstadt, Germany, to support the Precise Orbit Determination Group.
+Until 1992, he worked on developing models for orbit determination and algorithms, and implementing orbit computation software.
+Pedro was also part of the Flight Control Team for ESA’s ERS-1 satellite and Eureca, the European Retrievable Carrier.

-Duque was selected to join the ESA Astronaut Corps based at the European Astronaut Centre (EAC) in Cologne, Germany, in May 1992.
-He completed the Introductory and Basic Training Programs at EAC and a four-week training program at TsPK (the Russian Cosmonaut Training Centre) in Star City, Russia.
+In May 1992 Pedro was selected to join ESA’s Astronaut Corps based at the European Astronaut Centre (EAC) in Cologne, Germany.
+He completed the Introductory and Basic Training Programmes at EAC and a four-week training programme at the Russian Cosmonaut Training Centre in Star City, Russia.

-In August 1993, Duque returned to TsPK to train for the joint ESA-Russian Euromir 94 mission.
-During Euromir 94, which took place from 3 October to 4 November 1994, he was the prime Crew Interface Coordinator (CIC) in the Russian Mission Control Centre (TsUP) in Moscow.
-He served as coordinator between the crew onboard Mir and the European scientists.
+In August 1993, Pedro returned to Star City to train for the ESA–Russian EuroMir-94 mission.
+During that mission, which took place from 3 October to 4 November 1994, Pedro was the prime Crew Interface Coordinator in the Russian Mission Control Centre in Moscow.
+He served as coordinator between the astronauts on Mir and the European scientists.

-In May 1995, NASA selected Duque as an Alternate Payload Specialist for the Space Shuttle Life and Microgravity Spacelab (LMS) mission (STS-78) flown in June-July 1996.
-During this 17-day mission, Duque was one of the two CIC's, acting as the interface between researchers on ground and the crew onboard the shuttle Columbia for all experiment-related issues.
-ESA had five major facilities on the flight and was responsible for more than half of the experiments performed.
+In May 1995, NASA selected Pedro as an Alternate Payload Specialist for the STS-78 Space Shuttle Life and Microgravity Spacelab mission that flew in June 1996.
+During the 17-day mission, Pedro was one of the two Crew Interface Coordinators, communicating with researchers on Earth and the astronauts on Space Shuttle Columbia about the experiments.
+ESA flew five major facilities on the mission and was responsible for more than half of the experiments performed.

-In August 1996, Duque entered the Mission Specialist Class at NASA/Johnson Space Center in Houston.
-This training led to his certification as Mission Specialist in April 1998, qualifying him for assignments on board the Space Shuttle.
+In August 1996, Pedro entered the Mission Specialist Class at NASA’s Johnson Space Center in Houston, USA.
+This training led to his certification as Mission Specialist in April 1998, qualifying him for assignments on the Space Shuttle.

-In 1999, Duque was assigned to ESA/ESTEC, Noordwijk, The Netherlands, providing support to the Module Projects Division within the Directorate of Manned Spaceflight and Microgravity.
+In 1999, Pedro was assigned to ESA’s technical heart, ESTEC, in Noordwijk, the Netherlands, supporting the Module Projects Division in what was then the Directorate of Manned Spaceflight and Microgravity.

-In April 2001 he was assigned to the first ISS advanced training class and underwent preparation until 2003 that qualified him for one of the first European long-term flights on board ISS.
+In April 2001 Pedro was assigned to the first International Space Station advanced training class to 2003, when he qualified for one of the first European long-term missions to the Space Station.

-Pedro Duque was seconded by ESA as Director of Operations of the Spanish User Support and Operations Centre (USOC) in Madrid, which is managed by the Instituto da Riva/Universidad Politécnica de Madrid (IDR/UPM).
-There he managed the implementation and first operations of the Centre until 2006.
+Pedro was seconded by ESA as Director of Operations of the Spanish User Support and operations Centre in Madrid, which is managed by the Instituto da Riva and Universidad Politécnica de Madrid.
+He managed the implementation and first operations of the Centre until 2006.

-In October 2006, Duque took special leave from ESA to lead an Earth Observation project.
-From that point on and until 2011, he led Deimos Imaging S.L.
-(DMI) first as Managing Director and then as Executive President.
-DMI is a fully private company that operates a complete Earth Observation system on a commercial basis with its own satellite and ground stations.
+In October 2006, Duque took special leave from ESA to head an Earth observation project.
+He led Deimos Imaging S.L.
+(DMI) until 2011, first as Managing Director and then as Executive President.
+DMI is a private company that runs a commercial Earth observation system with its own satellite and ground stations.

-Duque flew as Mission Specialist on the Space Shuttle Discovery, STS-95 mission (29 October to 7 November 1998).
-This nine-day mission was dedicated to research in weightlessness and the study of the Sun.
-Duque was responsible, among others, for the five ESA scientific facilities on board and for the extensive computer system and configurations used on the Shuttle.
+Pedro flew as Mission Specialist on the Space Shuttle Discovery for STS-95 mission from 29 October to 7 November 1998.
+The nine-day mission was dedicated to research in weightlessness and the study of the Sun.
+Pedro was responsible for the five ESA scientific facilities and for the computer system on the Space Shuttle.

-From 18 to 28 October 2003, Pedro Duque participated in the Cervantes Mission.
-During this 10-day mission to the International Space Station (ISS), Duque served as Flight Engineer on the Soyuz-TMA, launching with the Expedition Eight crew and landing with Expedition Seven.
-Duque carried out an extensive experiment programme in the fields of life and physical sciences, earth observation, education and technology, including experiments in the Microgravity Science Glovebox, a research facility developed in Europe.
+From 18 to 28 October 2003, Pedro flew the 10-day Cervantes mission on the International Space Station.
+He was Flight Engineer on the Soyuz-TMA as part of Expedition 8 and landed back on Earth as part of Expedition 7.
+Pedro ran an extensive experiment programme in life and physical sciences, Earth observation, education and technology, including experiments in the Microgravity Science Glovebox, a research facility developed in Europe.